Please check the Programma page, as cancellations and changes may apply due to changing corona restrictions.

 This building – also earlier slated for closure and demolition, and also rescued by a fanatical group of parishioners – had gained historical monument status.
 Restoration plans (full restoration of the church concluded in 2001) were also being made at the time by the local diocese to give the building a central role in the city’s Roman Catholic community.

 Wim van Gerven left the Schola after an unfortunate internal dispute at the end of 1993.
 The direction of the Schola was then taken over by Eugeen Liven d’Abelardo – a choir member at the time – who led the Schola for a decade until his departure at the end of 2003.
 In January 2004 the Schola appointed Jerry Korsmit as conductor.
 Jerry was succeeded by Marcel Zijlstra in September 2008.

 In September 2006 a new – and for many surprising – initiative was taken.
 A female chant choir was established to share the weekly vespers responsibilities.
 There were too few men to ensure sufficient and qualitively good voices on a weekly basis.
 It was thought that the choir would be more attractive for new singers if the weekly responsibility for singing vespers was reduced to once every two weeks.
 In 2008 the new female choir took on their share of the vespers routine.
 Jerry Korsmit conducted the women until December 2012.
 The two choirs now generally share the responsibilty for singing the vespers – the men one week, the women the following week.
-Until february 2020 both choirs were conducted by Marcel Zijlstra.
-Since then, both positions are vacant, but the weekly vespers continue under interim directors.
+Until February 2020 both choirs were conducted by Marcel Zijlstra.

 The Schola today